the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-github.md

 Using the fork button on the GitHub repository you wish to contribute to, create a copy of the repository in your account.
 The master repository that you forked will be referred to as the "upstream" repository.

-You can now work on your copy using the command line, via the following steps:
+You can now work on your copy using the command line, via the following steps (make sure you replace the placeholder user and repository names):

 1. Clone it to your local machine:

     ```
-    git clone git@github.com/your_username/forked_repository.git
+    git clone git@github.com:your-github-username/repository_name
     ```

-2. Add the 'upstream' repository to the list of remote repositories using a similar command as below (replace the upstream repository's users id and original repository name):
+2. Add the 'upstream' repository to the list of remote repositories using the ``git remote`` command:

     ```
-    git remote add upstream https://github.com/upstream_user's_username/original_repository.git
+    git remote add upstream git@github.com:upstream-github-username/repository_name
     ```

 3. Verify the new remote 'upstream' repository: